 All other artwork files to be supplied via post on CD, and with a hardcopy proof to:

 The APS welcomes completed articles from members for inclusion in future editions of InPsych.
 Submissions should relate to a topical psychology issue, or industry developments in Australia and overseas.

 All articles submitted may be edited for length and style, and inclusion is at the editor's discretion.
 The recommended length is either 800 or 1600 words.

 All articles must be written specifically for APS members, but in a non-technical and easy-to-read style.
 A 'conversational' tone of writing is appropriate for InPsych (similar to what you would expect to read in a weekend broadsheet newspaper magazine supplement but, of course, written specifically for psychologists).

-The December 2013 InPsych cover feature will highlight learning and learning disabilities in schools.
+The June 2014 InPsych cover feature will highlight the growing applications of psychology through the online medium (for example, assessment, treatment, research, ethical considerations etc).
 The APS invites members with expertise in an aspect of this area to submit a 200-word abstract of a proposed article for consideration by the InPsych editorial committee.
 The committee will then select abstracts and invite those authors to submit a full article for publication.

 Articles proposed by members should present a practical application of the cover feature, with an ‘on-the-ground’ focus relevant to the theme.
 Articles will be selected to complement the lead article, which will provide a more theoretical state-of-the-art overview of the area.
 In addition, selected abstracts will be chosen to appear as articles in the cover feature based on suitability (e.g., if a number of abstracts are received proposing similar articles, only one will be chosen).